xemantic/xemantic.com/ai/workshops/dvlp.energy/index.md

 </div>

 ---
-# Introductions
+## Introductions

-Tell us a bit about yourself and your experience with AI tech.
+Tell us a bit about yourself and your AI experience.

 - Generative AI
 - Vision models